 By bringing these attribution sources together in one interface the Amazon Marketing Cloud provides a holistic overview of campaign performance on Amazon and your own eCommerce site.
 This allows marketing teams to understand consumer behaviour and make better marketing decisions.

-Advertisers can use the Amazon Marketing Cloud to analyse consumer actions including clicks impressions and conversions.
-As well as providing in-depth audience insights and campaign analysis this new technology also prioritises privacy.
+Advertisers can use the Amazon Marketing Cloud to analyze consumer actions including clicks impressions and conversions.
+As well as providing in-depth audience insights and campaign analysis this new technology also prioritizes privacy.
 Each dataset is pseudonymised so that marketers can only view aggregate reports.

 The Amazon Marketing Cloud offers a reliable way to record and analyse audience engagement across a variety of channels and mediums.
 Here are some of the reasons why you should check it out:

 As internet browsers end the use of third-party cookies marketers need to find other ways to implement cross-channel reporting.
 The Amazon Marketing Cloud offers a great alternative which puts privacy first and can help you provide consumers with a safe user-friendly experience.

 Over the past few years marketers have said that measurement and analytics take up most of their resources.
 They also listed cross-channel attribution and audience identification at the top of their priority list.
 With the help of a skilled developer the Amazon Marketing Cloud can be set up quickly.
 Plus it's completely free to use.

 Once in place it will allow you to optimise your campaigns increase your ROAS and improve your Amazon ACOS.
 It will also ensure your marketing team spends their time on activities that will impact your brand's bottom line.